coszio/semana-i-project/README.md

 There are two ways that you can do this:

 1. Opportunity 1 - For a given time window say 7 days be predict the ‘composite demand’ or total number of ‘piezas’.
-2. Opportunity 2 - For a given time window say 7 days be able to predict the demand for any SKU.
+2. Opportunity 2 - For a given time window say 7 days be able to predict the demand for some number of SKUs (e.g. 10)

-### Becoming specialized

-Everyone will load the data, transform it, run a model and visualize the results.
-You do not have to do this with equal emphesis though.
-If you want focus on a specific area of data science here are some suggestions.

-* **Data Engineer track** - Build a data pipeline, create a feature store, use Kedro and Docker to organize
-* **ML track** - Try to solve opportunity 2, use a method that will allow SHAP
-* **Data Translator track** - Focus on visualization and interpretation of results (build a dashboard with plotly dash)

 ### Getting started